Atlantic City's Richmond Avenue School gets new principal

 “It was 24 years, it went by very fast, but here I am,” Nicholson said.

-Nicholson laid out a set of priorities for her tenure as principal, with focuses on promoting literacy and promoting community engagement in schools.
+Nicholson laid out a set of priorities for her tenure as principal, with focuses on promoting literacy and community engagement.

 “We definitely want that to come back, where parents feel they can come back into the school,” Nicholson said.

-Nicholson acknowledged that some parents had work obligations that left them busy both during the day and late into the night, keeping them from school functions.
-She likened their experience to her own working the casino grave shift, saying she sympathized with how difficult it was for some families to be able to make time in their schedules to accommodate extra school activities on top of other professional obligations.
-She said she still understands the difficulty of attending regular parent meetings with students in her administrative role.

-“Because of our parents’ working schedules, it’s really difficult for them to get in,” Nicholson said.
-“It’s not that our parents don’t want to participate, they do.
-I have a son that’s at the high school, for instance, and I couldn’t attend his PAC meetings, because I was at work.
-So, I’m a working parent as well, so anything that I can do to support.”

-Another priority was addressing what chronic absenteeism among what she said was a small number of students in the school.
-She said she was interested in organizing monthly multi-disciplinary meetings where a group, possibly including the nurse and guidance counselor, administrators and herself, meet with parents to discuss the absences and identify any underlying problems that may be causing the absences.
-Rather than trying to reduce absenteeism through punitive measures, Nicholson stressed that she wanted the process to be a collaborative one that addressed student needs.
-She listed problems such as damaged uniforms, illness or a lack of resources that the school can help address.
+Another priority was addressing chronic absenteeism among what she said was a small number of students in the school.
+She said she was interested in organizing monthly multidisciplinary meetings where a group, possibly including the nurse and guidance counselor, administrators and herself, meets with parents to discuss the absences and identify any underlying problems that may be causing the absences.
+Rather than trying to reduce absenteeism through punitive measures, Nicholson said she wanted the process to be a collaborative one that addressed student needs.

-Nicholson, demonstrating the mindset of progress she honed as technology coordinator, said there was interested in exploring modern approaches to increase engagement.
-She cited the tools and strategies developed over the course of the pandemic for virtual learning and the possibility of using them during Parent Advisory Committee meetings, and meetings between parents, teachers and school officials.
-She said she was also interested in circulating surveys to learn what school matters that families are interested in discussing during PAC meetings.
+Nicholson, demonstrating the mindset of progress she honed as technology coordinator, said there was interest in exploring modern approaches to increase engagement.
+She cited the tools and strategies developed over the course of the pandemic for virtual learning and the possibility of using them during Parent Advisory Committee meetings and meetings between parents, teachers and school officials.
+She said she was also interested in circulating surveys to learn what school matters families are interested in discussing during PAC meetings.

 Contact Chris Doyle